3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 # Findings from Model 1

 - _Younger generations_ tend to travel more
-  - They may be in a position that needs more LD travels
+  - They may be in a position that needs more LD trips
 - _Non-male workers_ are less likely to travel more
-- _Lower-income workers_ may have more travels in 2020
+- _Lower-income workers_ tend to have more LD trips in 2020
-  - Higher-income jobs could be switched to remote work
+  - Higher-income workers are more flexible to adjust/cancel their LD travel
-  - More educated workers also can switch to teleworking
+  - More educated workers replace LD trips with virtual alternatives
-- _Presence of children_ associates with more travels
+- _Presence of children_ associates with more LD trips
-- _Attitude to video conferencing_ may reflect LD travel behavior
-  - They might be unsatisfied with the current environment
-- _Non-urban habitats_ would not travel more
+  - This might be a proxy for a later stage in life
-  - They don't really have to make LD travels
+- _Workers who live in non-urban areas_ are less likely to make more LD trips in 2020
+  - The decline in the work-related trips in such areas

 <!--
 So here's the summary of the summary.
 First, younger generations tend to travel more in 2020.
 This might be because they are in a position in a company which demands them to make LD travels regardless of their health concern or willingness.